Board of Directors#

 • Keep confidential discussions private.
 This includes legal discussions or conversations with the Advisory Board.

-The board also includes a number of roles with their own responsibilities.
+The board also includes a number of positions with their own responsibilities.

 Meetings and minutes#